UCLouvain-CBIO/2024-scplainer/README.md

-# 2023-scpainer
-Scripts and data to reproduce the results and figures of the scplainer manuscript
+# Scripts and data to reproduce the results and figures of the *scplainer* manuscript